SinTan1729/chhoto-url/README.md

 - Provides a simple API for adding new short links
 - Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else
+- Allows setting the URL of your website, in case you want to conveniently generate short links locally
 - Links are stored in an SQLite database
 - Available as a Docker container
 - Backend written in Java using [Spark Java](http://sparkjava.com/), frontend